-Advanced Placement (AP) examinations can earn high school graduates advanced standing or credit in colleges and universities across the country.
-AP courses can also help learners earn admission into their dream schools and reduce tuition costs.
+Advanced Placement (AP) exams can earn high school students credit at colleges and universities across the U.S. AP courses can also help learners earn admission into their dream schools and reduce tuition costs.

 AP Exam Schedule: Dates to Know

-The AP exam schedule offers testing dates for each subject in three two-week blocks.
-In 2021, the first block of testing begins May 3, and the final block concludes on June 11.
+The AP exam schedule offers testing dates for each subject over the course of two weeks.
+This year's AP exams will begin Monday, May 2, 2022.
 You can refer to the AP test schedule to find the exact dates for each subject.

 When Should You Begin Studying for AP Exams?

-All students should set their own study schedules, but the earlier they begin their preparation, the better their chances of getting a higher score.
 In general, students typically start studying between January and March.
-This gives them enough time to cover all of the material, complete AP prep courses, take practice tests, and develop an AP test strategy.
+This gives them enough time to cover all the material, take AP prep courses, take practice tests, and develop an AP test strategy.

 The required depth and strategy for studying depend on the course, the study schedule, and the student.
-Some learners can get away with studying just a few hours — especially strong students taking a semester-long AP class that finishes shortly before their test date.
-Other learners may spend dozens of hours preparing for a single AP test, especially if it's been a while since they covered the course material.
+Some learners can get away with studying just a few hours — especially strong students taking a semesterlong AP class that finishes shortly before their test date.
+Others may spend dozens of hours preparing for a single AP test.

-While your strengths and interests may vary considerably, some subjects also tend to test easier, such as politics, geography, and psychology.
-Conversely, many students find AP tests in physics, calculus, and chemistry more challenging.
+While your strengths and interests may vary, some subjects also tend to test easier, such as AP Music Theory and AP Psychology.
+Conversely, many students find exams for AP Physics 1 and AP Chemistry more challenging.
 As such, these tests may require more dedication and preparation.

 AP tests are graded on a 5-point scale, with students typically aiming for a score of 3 or higher — a score that generally indicates a student is qualified to receive college credit.
 Learners aiming for a 5 in a subject typically need to study more than they would if they were targeting a 3.

 Furthermore, not all colleges view test scores the same.
-While some schools may grant credit for a 3 on an AP exam, others may require a 4 or even a 5, depending on the test subject.
-Check with your target schools to determine which scores to aim for.
+While some schools may grant credit for a 3 on an AP exam, others may require a 4 or 5 depending on the test subject.
+Check with your target schools to determine which scores you should aim for.

 Studying for Multiple AP Exams